How to Apply for a Credit Card

 1. Check Your Credit Score

 But keep in mind that each agency uses a different credit scoring model to determine your score.
 That means you might get three different scores from each of the agencies.
-A 20-point difference in your credit scores isn’t unusual, and larger gaps are possible, too.

 It’s free and available to everyone—not just Capital One customers—and your CreditWise score is a good measure of your credit health.
 And with CreditWise, you can check your score as often as you like.